lawlawson/wt-data-app/README.md

-#Assignment for the position of Junior Front-end Developer at the Data Science team at Wunderman Thompson London
+# Assignment for the position of Junior Front-end Developer at the Data Science team at Wunderman Thompson London

 **May 2021**

+## Install Dependencies

+To install the required dependencies user the following command:

+`npm install`

 ## Main ask